 St. Joseph’s Church is located on the right bank of the Vistula River, in the Podgorze district, and it is one of the most beautiful Gothic-style churches in Krakow.
 Three naves and seven altars in the neo-Gothic style stand out in the interior of the Church.
 In the evenings the Church is highlighted and turns into a real fairytale castle.

-Find all tips for the BEST EVENTS, PLACES, THINGS TO DO IN KRAKOW.
+Join us for more tips on THINGS TO DO IN KRAKOW.